Yujin1007/Yujin1007.github.io/_pages/about.md

 [A reinforcement learning approach to dynamic trajectory optimization with consideration of imbalanced sub-goals in self-driving vehicles](https://www.mdpi.com/2076-3417/14/12/5213)
 - Challenge to skewed sub-goal distribution for goal-conditioned RL controller.
 - Enable adaptive sub-goal planning and efficient reward learning via MPC-synchronized rewards.
+- Published in the Proceedings of Applied Sciences
 </div>
 </div>